-A mid-course review (MCR)is a reassessment of modeling analyses and more recent monitored data to determine if a prescribed control strategy is resulting in emission reductions and air quality improvements needed to attain the ambient air quality standard for ozone as expeditiously as practicable but no later than the statutory dates.
+A mid-course review (MCR) is a reassessment of modeling analyses and more recent monitored data to determine if a prescribed control strategy is resulting in emission reductions and air quality improvements needed to attain the ambient air quality standard for ozone as expeditiously as practicable but no later than the statutory dates.

-The EPA believes that a commitment to perform a MCR is a critical element of the Weight of evidence analysis for the attainment demonstration on which EPA is proposing to take action today.
-In order to approve the attainment demonstration SIP for the Philadelphia, Wilmington, Trenton and the New York-Northern New Jersey-Long Island nonattainment areas, EPA believes that the state must submit an enforceable commitment to perform a MCR as described here.
+The EPA believes that a commitment to perform a MCR is a critical element of the WOE analysis for the attainment demonstration on which EPA is proposing to take action today.
+In order to approve the attainment demonstration SIP for the Houston/Galveston area, EPA believes that Texas must submit an enforceable commitment to perform a MCR as described here.
+15

-EPA invites the states to participate in a public consultative process to develop a methodology for performing the MCR and developing the criteria by which adequate progress would be judged.
+As part of the commitment, the State should commit to work with EPA in a public consultative process to develop a methodology for performing the MCR and developing the criteria by which adequate progress would be judged.